corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/8 - Identity, Encryption and Security.md

 - **Firewall Manager**
 	- A security management service that **centrally configure and manage firewall rules across multiple AWS accounts and resources**.
 But is not specifically designed for traffic inspection and filtering within a single VPC.
 	- Rules are applied to new resources as they are created (good for compliance) across all and future accounts in your Organization
+	- **v.s.
+Network FireWall: AWS Network Firewall focuses on providing network traffic filtering and protection for individual VPCs, Firewall Manager is designed for centralized management and enforcement of firewall policies across multiple AWS accounts and resources, including Network Firewall.**

 ![[WAF-Firewall-manager-Shield.png]]